Freewrite Guide: Using Dropbox or Google Drive

 For each project, create a master document.
 This master document will be where you continuously copy your words written on the Freewrite, in individual pieces, to be edited.
 So, for fiction writers, this is where all your chapters will come together to a single document.
 You can choose where you decide to put your "Master Document" for each project, however, I would not recommend putting it inside the "Postbox" folder.

 Why use "Master Document"?
 Using a master document for each project offers 3 major advantages.
 First, it prevents any conflicted drafts from being conflicted.
-Secondly, it confides all editing to a single, living document.
+Secondly, it confines all editing to a single, living document.
 Finally, it helps to break down a project into smaller drafts which we have found helps the Freewrite performance.
 Once a draft's word count climbs above 20k, delays in typing become exponentially worse.

 4. Copy drafts from your Postbox folder into your Master Document.